Rastafari: Death and reincarnation

 Rasta views on death vary.
 Traditionally, many Rastas believed in the possibility of eternal life.
-In the 1980s, scholar of religion Leonard E. Barrett observed Jamaican Rastas who believed that practitioners who died had not been faithful to Jah.
+In the 1980s, scholar of religion Leonard E. Barrett observed Jamaican Rastas who thought that practitioners who died had not been faithful to Jah.
 He suggested that this attitude stemmed from the large numbers of young people in the movement, who had thus seen very few Rastas die.
 Another common Rasta view is that those who are righteous may undergo reincarnation.

-Rastas have traditionally avoided death and funerals, meaning that many were given Christian funerals by their relatives.
+Rastas traditionally avoid death and funerals, meaning that many are given Christian funerals by their relatives.
 This attitude to death is less common among more recent or moderate strands of Rastafari, with many considering death a natural part of life.
 Unlike other African diaspora religions, Rastas typically avoid ancestor veneration.